City-Bureau/field-guide/site/content/on-assignment/photo-video.md

 ## ASSIGNMENT REQUIREMENTS

-* Check in with a Documenters Manager for requirements on this role.
+* Check in with a Documenters Field Coordinator for requirements on this role.

 ## TIPS